|Topic:||Employees, Employment and Workplace, Faculty, Staff, Students: Conduct and Responsibilities|

 5. Exemption and Accommodations

-A University Community Member who cannot be Fully Vaccinated on a substantiated medical or human rights ground may request an exemption and will be accommodated to the point of undue hardship.
-A University Community Member who is awaiting a decision with respect to an exemption request must comply with any additional requirement under section 4.5.
+5.1 University Community Members who cannot be Fully Vaccinated on a medical or human rights ground may request an exemption no later than by the applicable deadline established under 4.2.1 and if substantiated will be accommodated to the point of undue hardship.

 6.3 Contravention by a University Community Member of this Policy involving falsification of Proof of Vaccination, test results, or other documents required under this Policy will be subject to discipline.